modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-2-sect-2.md

 In what follows, we consider two kinds of publications that are available in the web page of the Nobel Foundation: a document called *WORK* that explains in a very synthetic form the reasons for awarding the Physics Nobel Prize to Thomson, Millikan, Franck, Hertz and Condon, and their corresponding Nobel Lectures.
 The first document is fully quoted; the text is indicated in quotation marks.
 The second document is divided in two parts and inserted as boxes: the first box is called *Accepted knowledge or questions under discussion in laureate´s time* and the second box refers to *Laureate´s contributions or explanations*.
 All the documents include their corresponding references.
 When the Nobel Lecture contains subtitles, they are mentioned after the title of the Lecture.

-!!! tip "J.J.
-Thomson (1856-1940)."
+!!! tip "1906 Physics Nobel Prize."
 	WORK: "The idea that electricity is transmitted by a tiny particle related to the atom was first forwarded in the 1830s.
 In the 1890s, J.J.
-Thomson managed to estimate its magnitude by performing experiments with charged particles in gases.
+Thomson (1856-1940) managed to estimate its magnitude by performing experiments with charged particles in gases.
 In 1897 he showed that cathode rays (radiation emitted when a voltage is applied between two metal plates inside a glass tube filled with low-pressure gas) consist of particles— electrons—that conduct electricity.
 Thomson also concluded that electrons are part of atoms."

 	MLA style: J.J.
 Thomson – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Wed.
 1 Mar 2023. <https://www.nobelprize.org/prizes/physics/1906/thomson/facts/>